Requires Vulkan 1.0

 The pointer to the VkDeviceDeviceMemoryReportCreateInfoEXT structure

-itself is const and you can’t just cast it away.
+itself is const and you cannot just cast it away.

-Thus we can’t update the callback array inside the structure.
+Thus we cannot update the callback array inside the structure.

 pNext chain either, so making a copy